Batwings208/Security-System-With-RaspberryPi/README.md

 10. Dupont Cables **MM-MM and FF-FF** (1 MM-MM and 3 FF-FF Used)

+**More In-depth Explanation (Only Key Components)**

+**Raspberry Pi Model B+ (512MB)**
 The project runs on a **Raspberry Pi Model B+ (512MB)**.
 Due to the lack of power, the project was adjusted for effiency and effective power usage to prevent overheating.
 The average temperature of the system sat around **40-42 Cº** being overclocked at **high** by RaspberryPi's own overclock tool.
 The load on the CPU while running stayed at a bare minimum below **5%**.

-RaspberryPi connected to a 3.5inch LCD screen and 5V Rely Switch connected to solenoid and power supply of solenoid.
+The system should still be deemed weak for such a project as adding functionality would be really difficult as it would add aggressive power load.
+To touch, the Raspberry Pi didn't feel like it was overheating.

+**Two 5V Rely Switch**
+The project only needed one rely switch however couldn't find a separate one.
+Runs on 5V and only one of the rely switch was used.
+The temperature of the rely was relatively low and never reached high temperatures.
+And when the rely switch would be recieving power it would make a sound of the LED light turning off indicating power is no longer being provided to the rely switch.
+The rely switched proved to be effective and useful while reaching the goal of minimizing heat and power drawn.

+**3.5 inch LCD Screen**
+This project used a 3.5 inch LCD Screen for the keypad.
+The 3.5 inch LCD screen was a great size and the digital buttons were able to be spaced properly and large enough to prevent misclicking.
+A good startchoice and the connection with the pins were strong and rigid.

+**Fielect DV 12V Pull Type Solenoid Electromagnet**

+# How it works (Written Version)